21 Stunning Varieties of Prayer Plants to Grow at Home

 ‘Flamestar,’ a cultivated variety of Goeppertia veitchiana, looks like it holds an entire jungle right in its foliage.

-This cultivar’s large, oval-shaped leaves display yellow highlights and several shades of green, within a feathery outline and wide green margins.
-On the underside of the leaves, the same pattern is imprinted, but with purple replacing the green.
+The large, oval-shaped leaves display yellow highlights and several shades of green, within a feathery outline and wide green margins.

-G. veitchiana ‘Flamestar’
+G. veitchiana ‘Flamestar.’

 A pale green blaze lies along the midrib, surrounded by darker green, and then a creamy feather-shaped outline is enclosed in wide, pale green leaf margins.
-The undersides of the leaves are purple or maroon colored.

 A close up horizontal image of Goeppertia veitchiana 'Medallion' with green, cream, and red foliage.

-G. veitchiana ‘Medallion’
+G. veitchiana ‘Medallion.’

 This boldly patterned variety is often described and sold as rose-painted calathea or Calathea roseopicta, but it is in fact a different species than G. roseopicta, described above.